 “Used for retirement” does not necessarily mean actual retirement at that point; the proceeds can be contributed to a super fund to meet the retirement purpose and if aged under 55 the CGT exempt amount will be required to be rolled over.

-Instead of being paid in cash, the taxpayer had the proceeds of the property sale credited as an undeducted superannuation contribution in the fund which bought the property.
+In this case, instead of being paid in cash, the taxpayer had the proceeds of the property sale credited as an undeducted superannuation contribution in the fund which bought the property.

 Is this a tax avoidance scheme, of the kind prohibited by the general anti-avoidance provisions of Part IVA of the Income Tax Assessment Act 1936 (ITAA 1936)?